renoua/potato/README.md

 ## Customization

-- 🔧 Replace the tanh curve with a linear or exponential mapping
+- Replace the tanh curve with a linear or exponential mapping
-- 📡 Add support for other BLE characteristics (e.g., cadence, speed)
+- Add support for other BLE characteristics (e.g. cadence, speed)
-- 🕹️ Swap `vgamepad` for another gamepad-emulation library if needed
+- Use other keys or input devices to control the virtual gamepad